 Dramatic change came with the Norman Conquest of England and the arrival of the Normans in Wales in 1067.
-William I (the Conqueror) planted powerful Norman lords along the border with England and these soon made massive incursions into Wales from bases like Chester, Shrewsbury, Hereford and Gloucester.
+William I ('the Conqueror') planted powerful Norman lords along the border with England and these soon made massive incursions into Wales from bases like Chester, Shrewsbury, Hereford and Gloucester.
 The Norman armies soon captured the fertile valleys and lowlands of Wales, taking advantage of the rivalries between the Welsh kings.
 They built castles at places such as Chepstow, Cardiff, Brecon, Abergavenny, Neath, Swansea, Pembroke and Cardigan.
-These lands along the English border, and incorporating the conquered Welsh territories, became known as the March.
+These lands along the English border and incorporating the conquered Welsh territories became known as the March.
 The Welsh still controlled the mountainous heartland of the country, but were always under threat from the Marcher lords and the English crown.

-Resistance to the Anglo-Norman occupation came in the main from south-west wales under princes of Deheubarth, north-east Wales under the princes of Powys, but most powerfully from the princes of Gwynedd in north-west Wales.
+Resistance to the Anglo-Norman occupation came from south-west Wales under princes of Deheubarth, north-east Wales under the princes of Powys, but most powerfully from the princes of Gwynedd in north-west Wales.
 Princes of Gwynedd were keen to extend their power and influence by uniting lesser princes under their control and challenging Anglo-Norman hegemony.
-The greatest of the princes of Gwynedd were Llywelyn ap Iorwerth ('the Great, 1194 - 1240) and Llywelyn ap Gruffudd ('the Last', 1247 - 82).
+The greatest of the princes of Gwynedd were Llywelyn ap Iorwerth, known as Llywelyn Fawr ('Llywelyn the Great'), (1173 - 1240), and Llywelyn ap Gruffudd, known as Llywelyn ein Llyw Olaf ('Llywelyn the Last'), (1247 - 82).
 As well as being fine military leaders, they also possessed impressive diplomatic skills and both came close to establishing control over the greater part of Wales.
 Llywelyn ap Gruffudd was acknowledged as Prince of Wales by Henry III of England in the Treaty of Montgomery in 1267.
-Henry's successor, Edward I (1272 - 1307) was the strongest and most ruthless of English kings and was determined to quash Llywelyn's challenge.
+Henry's successor, Edward I (1272 - 1307) was arguably the strongest and most ruthless of English kings and rejected Llywelyn's princely status.
 Llywelyn was killed in an ambush in 1282, and his brother Dafydd was executed in Shrewsbury in 1283.
 With Dafydd's death, the line of the great princes of Gwynedd came to an end.
-Other notable figures of medieval Wales up to this point were Rhodri the Great (d.877), Hywel the Good (d.950), Gruffudd ap Llywelyn (d.1063), Gruffudd ap Cynan (d.1137) and Rhys ap Gruffudd - The Lord Rhys (d.1197).
+Other notable figures of medieval Wales up to this point were Rhodri Mawr ('Rhodri the Great') (d.877), Hywel Dda ('Hywel the Good') (d.950), Gruffudd ap Llywelyn (d.1063), Gruffudd ap Cynan (d.1137), Owain Gwynedd (d.1170) and Rhys ap Gruffudd, also known as Yr Arglwydd Rhys ('The Lord Rhys')(d.1197).

 Gwynedd was divided into three shires - Môn (Anglesey), Caernarfon and Meirionydd.
 These were regulated along similar lines to English shires.
 These three shires, together with Fflint in north-east Wales and the counties of Carmarthen and Cardigan in south-west Wales became known as the Principality.
 For over 250 years (1284 - 1536) Wales was divided in two - the Principality and the March.
 In 1301 Edward I proclaimed his eldest son Prince of Wales and gave him charge of the Principality.
-The eldest sons of subsequent English monarchs have claimed this title,

 During this period of occupation many Welshmen served in the armies of English kings - they were famed for their skills as longbow men.
 They contributed substantially to English victories at the battles of Creçy (1346) and Poitiers (1356).